fastai/fastai/docs/performance.md

 conda install -c fastai/label/test pillow
 ```

-Note that this is pillow-5.4.0.dev0 build - i.e. don't use in production w/o testing.

 There is also `pillow-simd-5.3.0.post0` built against `libjpeg-turbo` and with avx2 - only linux/py36.

 ```